Clark James Gable

 Clark James Gable (September 20, 1988 – February 22, 2019), also known as Clark Gable III, was an American actor, model, and television presenter.
 Gable was a host of the television reality show Cheaters.

 Life and career

-Gable was a grandson of actor Clark Gable, the son of John Clark Gable and Tracy Yarro, and the younger brother of actress Kayley Gable.
+Gable was a grandson of actor Clark Gable, the son of John Clark Gable and Tracy Yarro.
+He had an older sister.

 His stepfather was former Chicago bassist Jason Scheff.

 Gable was an actor and businessman.
 He owned a boutique men's fashion and surfing line of clothing and accessories.
 He was also the president of the online electronics store ClarkGableSpyGear.com.

 Gable was arrested in 2011 for shining a laser pointer at a police helicopter in Los Angeles.
 He pleaded guilty and was sentenced to ten days in jail and three years of probation.

 Gable hosted the reality show Cheaters from seasons 13 to 15.

-Gable's daughter Shore LaRae Gable was born September 6, 2017.